xFiveRivers/driving_behaviour_dash/README.md

 # **Driving Diagnostics Dash (TripleD)**
 ## _Making Sure it's Working How it's Supposed to._

 ## Welcome!

 Thanks for taking the time to look into the `TripleD` dashboard repository.
 This file is the primary source of information about how to navigate the dashboard and the repo.
-Please scroll on to read more about the project or click the links to jump to different sections.
+Please scroll on to read more about the project.
+You can find the deployed app [here](https://driving-diagnostics-dash-tripled.onrender.com/).
+Please note that due to the size of the data, the dashboard will take a very long time to update.

 ## **Who am I?**